Chameleon (2016 film)

-Chameleon (original title: Camaleón) is a 2016 Chilean produced psychological thriller film written and directed by Jorge Riquelme Serrano.
+Chameleon (Spanish: Camaleón) is a 2016 Chilean psychological thriller film written and directed by Jorge Riquelme Serrano.
 It had its world premiere at the 2016 BFI London Film Festival where it was selected to compete for the Sutherland Award (first feature competition).

 Plot

 Chameleon is a psychological thriller that chronicles Paula and Paulina's last day together at their summer home.
 Their intimate farewell is disrupted by the arrival of an unexpected guest, which leads to a shocking transformation, exposing the darkest corners of the human mind.